Abdul Haris Nasution: Kidnapping attempt

 On the morning of 1 October 1965, troops calling themselves the 30 September Movement (G30S) attempted to kidnap seven anti-communist Army officers including Nasution.
 Lieutenant Arief was the leader of the squad assigned to capture Nasution, and his team in four trucks and two military cars travelled down a deserted Jalan Teuku Umar at 4:00 am.
-Nasution's home was at No. 40, a modest single storey home.
+Nasution's home was at No. 40, a modest single-story home.
 The guard in the sentry box outside the house saw the vehicles coming, but upon seeing the men were soldiers he was not suspicious and did not call his superior, Sergeant Iskaq, who was in charge of the army detail guarding the house.
 The sergeant was in a guardroom in the front room along with half a dozen soldiers some of whom were asleep.
 A guard was asleep in the front garden and another was on duty at the rear of the house.
-In a separate cottage, two of Nasutions aides were asleep, a young army lieutenant Pierre Tendean, and assistant police commissioner Hamdan Mansjur.
+In a separate cottage, two of Nasution's aides were asleep, a young army lieutenant Pierre Tendean, and assistant police commissioner Hamdan Mansjur.

 Before the alarm could be raised, Arief's squad had jumped the fence and overpowered the sleepy guards in the sentry box and guard room.
 Others entered from around the side of the house and covered it from the rear.
 About fifteen soldiers broke into the house.
 Both Nasution and his wife were bothered by mosquitoes and were awake.
 Neither heard the guards being overpowered but Mrs Nasution heard a door being forced.
 She got out of bed to check and on opening the bedroom door, she saw a Cakrabirawa (presidential bodyguard) soldier with a gun ready to shoot.
 She slammed the door shut and yelled a warning to her husband.
 Nasution wanted to take a look himself and when he opened the door, the soldier shot at him.
 He flung himself to the floor and his wife slammed and locked the door.
 The men on the other side began to smash the door down and fired a volley of shots into the bedroom.
 Mrs. Nasution pushed her husband out through another door and down a corridor to a side entrance to the house.
 He dashed across his garden to the wall separating his garden and that of neighbouring Iraqi ambassador.
 He was spotted by soldiers who fired off a volley of shots but missed.
 Scaling the wall, Nasution, broke his ankle as he fell into the ambassador's garden to hide.
 He was not pursued.